quicwg/base-drafts/draft-ietf-quic-tls.md

 ## Packet Number Protection Analysis {#pn-encrypt-analysis}

-Packet number protection relies the packet protection AEAD being a pseudorandom function (PRF), which is not a property that AEAD algorithms guarantee.
+Packet number protection relies on the packet protection AEAD being a pseudorandom function (PRF), which is not a property that AEAD algorithms guarantee.
 Therefore, no strong assurances about the general security of this mechanism can be shown in the general case.
 The AEAD algorithms described in